hiskuDN/searchIndexing/README.md

         or `yarn install` to get the required dependencies
     * On your terminal, run `npm start` or `yarn start`
     * Server side development server will be started on `localhost:3004`

+* Add data on server side to the excel file in `/server-node/assets/data.xlsx`

 ## Project Structure
 * The server side project structure is as follows